mchmarny/thingz-agent/README.md

 This agent works in tandem with the [thingz-server](https://github.com/mchmarny/thingz-server) to provide demonstration of both the dynamic modeling to support actuation as well as forensic query and visualization.

+It supports following pushers:

+* stdout - output to console
+* kafka - queues messages in Kafka
+* influxdb - publishes to REST endpoint using InfluxDB API

+> Add your own publishers by implementing the publish interface (`publishers/publisher.go`)

 ## Install

 Once you have golang [installed](http://golang.org/doc/install):